ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 * 'cred_fmt', which specifies the Authentication Credential Format used in the OSCORE group (see {{Section 2 of I-D.ietf-core-oscore-groupcomm}}), encoded as a CBOR integer.
 Possible values are the same ones admitted for the 'cred\_fmt' parameter of the Group_OSCORE_Input_Material object, defined in {{Section 6.3 of I-D.ietf-ace-key-groupcomm-oscore}}.

 * 'group_mode', encoded as a CBOR simple value.
-Its value is "true" (0xf5) if the OSCORE group uses the group mode of Group OSCORE (see {{Section 8 of I-D.ietf-core-oscore-groupcomm}}), or "false" (0xf4) otherwise.
+Its value is `true` (0xf5) if the OSCORE group uses the group mode of Group OSCORE (see {{Section 8 of I-D.ietf-core-oscore-groupcomm}}), or `false` (0xf4) otherwise.

 * 'gp_enc_alg', which is formatted as follows.
-If the configuration parameter 'group_mode' has value "false" (0xf4), this parameter has as value the CBOR simple value "null" (0xf6).
+If the configuration parameter 'group_mode' has value `false` (0xf4), this parameter has as value the CBOR simple value `null` (0xf6).
 Otherwise, this parameter specifies the Group Encryption Algorithm used in the OSCORE group to encrypt messages protected with the group mode (see {{Section 2 of I-D.ietf-core-oscore-groupcomm}}), encoded as a CBOR text string or a CBOR integer.
 Possible values are the same ones admitted for the 'sign_enc_alg' parameter of the Group_OSCORE_Input_Material object, defined in {{Section 6.3 of I-D.ietf-ace-key-groupcomm-oscore}}.

    Editor's note: as per the text above, the referred version of {{I-D.ietf-ace-key-groupcomm-oscore}} still uses 'sign_enc_alg' as parameter name.
 The next version of {{I-D.ietf-ace-key-groupcomm-oscore}} will be updated in order to use 'gp_enc_alg' instead, as already done for this document and consistently with the naming used in the latest version of {{I-D.ietf-core-oscore-groupcomm}}.

 * 'sign_alg', which is formatted as follows.
-If the configuration parameter 'group_mode' has value "false" (0xf4), this parameter has as value the CBOR simple value "null" (0xf6).
+If the configuration parameter 'group_mode' has value `false` (0xf4), this parameter has as value the CBOR simple value `null` (0xf6).
 Otherwise, this parameter specifies the Signature Algorithm used in the OSCORE group (see {{Section 2 of I-D.ietf-core-oscore-groupcomm}}), encoded as a CBOR text string or a CBOR integer.
 Possible values are the same ones admitted for the 'sign_alg' parameter of the Group_OSCORE_Input_Material object, defined in {{Section 6.3 of I-D.ietf-ace-key-groupcomm-oscore}}.

 * 'sign_params', which is formatted as follows.
-If the configuration parameter 'group_mode' has value "false" (0xf4), this parameter has as value the CBOR simple value "null" (0xf6).
+If the configuration parameter 'group_mode' has value `false` (0xf4), this parameter has as value the CBOR simple value `null` (0xf6).
 Otherwise, this parameter specifies the additional parameters for the Signature Algorithm used in the OSCORE group, encoded as a CBOR array.
 Possible formats and values are the same ones admitted for the 'sign_params' parameter of the Group_OSCORE_Input_Material object, defined in {{Section 6.3 of I-D.ietf-ace-key-groupcomm-oscore}}.

 * 'pairwise_mode', encoded as a CBOR simple value.
-Its value is "true" (0xf5) if the OSCORE group uses the pairwise mode of Group OSCORE (see {{Section 9 of I-D.ietf-core-oscore-groupcomm}}), or "false" (0xf4) otherwise.
+Its value is `true` (0xf5) if the OSCORE group uses the pairwise mode of Group OSCORE (see {{Section 9 of I-D.ietf-core-oscore-groupcomm}}), or `false` (0xf4) otherwise.

 * 'alg', which is formatted as follows.
-If the configuration parameter 'pairwise_mode' has value "false" (0xf4), this parameter has as value the CBOR simple value "null" (0xf6).
+If the configuration parameter 'pairwise_mode' has value `false` (0xf4), this parameter has as value the CBOR simple value `null` (0xf6).
 Otherwise, this parameter specifies the AEAD Algorithm used in the OSCORE group to encrypt messages protected with the pairwise mode (see {{Section 2 of I-D.ietf-core-oscore-groupcomm}}), encoded as a CBOR text string or a CBOR integer.
 Possible values are the same ones admitted for the 'alg' parameter of the Group_OSCORE_Input_Material object, defined in {{Section 6.3 of I-D.ietf-ace-key-groupcomm-oscore}}.

 * 'ecdh_alg', which is formatted as follows.
-If the configuration parameter 'pairwise_mode' has value "false" (0xf4), this parameter has as value the CBOR simple value "null" (0xf6).
+If the configuration parameter 'pairwise_mode' has value `false` (0xf4), this parameter has as value the CBOR simple value `null` (0xf6).
 Otherwise, this parameter specifies the Pairwise Key Agreement Algorithm used in the OSCORE group (see {{Section 2 of I-D.ietf-core-oscore-groupcomm}}), encoded as a CBOR text string or a CBOR integer.
 Possible values are the same ones admitted for the 'ecdh_alg' parameter of the Group_OSCORE_Input_Material object, defined in {{Section 6.3 of I-D.ietf-ace-key-groupcomm-oscore}}.

 * 'ecdh_params', which is formatted as follows.
-If the configuration parameter 'pairwise_mode' has value "false" (0xf4), this parameter has as value the CBOR simple value "null" (0xf6).
+If the configuration parameter 'pairwise_mode' has value `false` (0xf4), this parameter has as value the CBOR simple value `null` (0xf6).
 Otherwise, this parameter specifies the parameters for the Pairwise Key Agreement Algorithm used in the OSCORE group, encoded as a CBOR array.
 Possible formats and values are the same ones admitted for the 'ecdh_params' parameter of the Group_OSCORE_Input_Material object, defined in {{Section 6.3 of I-D.ietf-ace-key-groupcomm-oscore}}.

 * 'det_req', encoded as a CBOR simple value.
-Its value is "true" (0xf5) if the OSCORE group uses deterministic requests as defined in {{I-D.amsuess-core-cachable-oscore}}, or "false" (0xf4) otherwise.
-This parameter MUST NOT be present if the configuration parameter 'group_mode' has value "false" (0xf4).
+Its value is `true` (0xf5) if the OSCORE group uses deterministic requests as defined in {{I-D.amsuess-core-cachable-oscore}}, or `false` (0xf4) otherwise.
+This parameter MUST NOT be present if the configuration parameter 'group_mode' has value `false` (0xf4).

 * 'det_hash_alg', encoded as a CBOR integer or text string.
 If present, this parameter specifies the Hash Algorithm used in the OSCORE group when producing deterministic requests, as defined in {{I-D.amsuess-core-cachable-oscore}}.
 This parameter takes values from the "Value" column of the "COSE Algorithms" Registry {{COSE.Algorithms}}.

-   This parameter MUST NOT be present if the configuration parameter 'det_req' is not present or if it is present with value "false" (0xf4).
-If the configuration parameter 'det_req' is present with value "true" (0xf5) and 'det_hash_alg' is not present, the choice of the Hash Algorithm to use when producing deterministic requests is left to the Group Manager.
+   This parameter MUST NOT be present if the configuration parameter 'det_req' is not present or if it is present with value `false` (0xf4).
+If the configuration parameter 'det_req' is present with value `true` (0xf5) and 'det_hash_alg' is not present, the choice of the Hash Algorithm to use when producing deterministic requests is left to the Group Manager.

 ### Status Properties ### {#config-repr-status-properties}